YOUR

 Local Brews

-With 8 different breweries to choose from, the Dubuque area is full of inventive brews.
+With many different breweries to choose from, the Dubuque area is full of inventive brews.
 From small microbrews to a beercade, there is something for every type of beer lover.